 Join us in 2021

 The discipline-based education research (DBER) community at the University of Nebraska-Lincoln (UNL) welcomes you to an online conference to discuss how theories, methods, and application of education research cross disciplinary boundaries.
-The X-DBER 2021 conference was originally scheduled in-person for May 18-19, 2020.
+The X-DBER 2021 conference will be held March 1-3, 2021.

 The goal of this conference is to bring together DBER researchers from across disciplines (e.g., biology, chemistry, engineering, geoscience, math, physics) to learn about ongoing research and develop future directions.
 The meeting centers on five themes: